Senegalia erioloba (Acacia erioloba)

 SA Tree No:

 This is a very beautiful and distinctive tree which is slow-growing. in 1760 it was named 'camel thorn' by Jacobus Coetzee which is a translation from the afrikaans 'kameeldoring' which is the acacia of the giraffe as they are fond of the leaves.
-The camel thorn grows well in deep sandy soils and in harsh environmental conditions, where it can reach 17 m.
+The camel thorn grows well in deep sandy soils with a high ph and in harsh environmental conditions, where it can reach 17 m.
 This is a protected tree in South Africa.
 The tree bears bright yellow ball-like flowers that are sweetly scented and has blue /green foliage.
 The seed pods are large boot shaped and the seeds are roasted and used as coffee.
 They are borne in late winter and last through to summer.
 The thorns are swollen at the base.
 The bark is distinctive and a dark brown black.
 It has numerous medicinal uses.
 The inner bark is powdered and used as a body perfume.
 The dry, powdered pods can be used to treat ear infections.
 The gum can be used for the treatment of gonorrhoea and the pulverised, burned bark is used to treat headaches.
 The root is used to treat toothache.
 To treat tuberculosis, the root is boiled for a few minutes and the infusion is swirled around in the mouth and spat out.
 It an ideal plant for hedging/screening and a thorny, security barrier.
 It has been exploited in the past as it has very strong wood and was used for wagon building, mine-props and excellent firewood which smells like cinnamon when burnt.
 It attracts birds and mammals.The Dark Chopper moth's hairy caterpillars can denude the trees.
 The cocoons are used for leg rattles during traditional dancing and some attempts have been made to use them for silk.
 It is the larval host plant for butterflies like the Linda's Hairtail.
 Good quality gum is produced which could be exported.It is eaten by animals, birds and people.
 These trees are home to the tree rat which eats the gum, leaves and seeds.
 It makes grass lined nests in hollows in the bark which are a fire hazard.The bush-baby is also a resident as they eat the gum.
 This tree is regarded as sacred and some believe that it attracts lightening.
 It is believed that if you take refuge in the tree, you will be protected from lightening, enemies and wild animals.